0xba60ff1ea5/image-viewer/README.md

 # image-viewer
-Very simple BASH script image viewer for when you need a random piece of artwork to appreciate
+Very simple shell script for when you need a random piece of artwork to appreciate